-Ephraim Leibtag is Deputy Director for Research and Product Coordinator in ERS's Food Economics Division.
-He is currently responsible for directing the research program of the Division as well as clearing all publications and presentations of the Division's staff.
+Ephraim Leibtag is Assistant Administrator of the Economic Research Service.
+He currently manages the agency's Staff Analysis Program, tracks agency metrics, output, and impacts, and represents the agency in various Federal working groups and committees.
+He previously served as Deputy Director for Research and Product Coordinator in ERS's Food Economics Division where he was responsible for directing the research program of the Division as well as oversight of all publications, briefings, and presentations of Division staff.
 His personal research has covered retail food prices and the dynamics of retail food markets.
-His specific research interests include forecasting and analyzing trends in retail food prices, estimating the impact of changes in the retail food environment on consumers, and modeling the pass-through of input cost changes to wholesale and retail prices.
+His specific research interests have included forecasting and analyzing trends in retail food prices, estimating the impact of changes in the retail food environment on consumers, and modeling the pass-through of input cost changes to wholesale and retail prices.
 Ephraim's work has been used in presentations to government officials, policy analysts, the research community, and other public audiences.
 He has also been the subject of television, radio, newspaper, and magazine interviews on retail food price trends.

 Ph.D.
 Economics, University of Maryland at College Park, 2002.
 M.A.
 Economics, University of Maryland at College Park, 1998.
 B.A.
 Economics, Yeshiva University, 1996.